 However, new research suggests that grilling with charcoal is potentially harmful to your health as well as the environment.
 Here are possible risks of using a charcoal grill.

 3. Safety Precautions When Grilling with Charcoal – The Dos and Don’ts

 From the sounds of the searing chops to the inviting smoky flavor of the charred steaks, no doubt, grilling with charcoal offers a more authentic barbecue experience.
-However, as you enjoy the BBQ season, it is important to follow safety guides when cooking with a charcoal grill.
+However, as you enjoy the BBQ season, it is important to follow safety guides and avoid mistakes when cooking with a charcoal grill.

 In any case, charcoal grills are only as safe as you want them to be.
 If used improperly, your favorite grill could turn into a safety hazard.
 Here are the dos and don’ts of grilling with regular charcoal, briquettes, and charcoal lumps.